Carolyn Reid

 Carolyn Marie Reid (born 28 March 1972) is a retired female field hockey goalkeeper, who was a member of the British squad that competed at the 2000 Summer Olympics in Sydney, Australia.
 She won a total number of three medals (two silver, one bronze) during her career at the Commonwealth Games.

+In 1998, Reid, a teacher at St Nicholas Catholic High School in Northwich won a silver medal at the Commonwealth Games in Malaysia and won the 1998 Hockey Writers' UK Player of the Year, becoming the third Hightown player to have received the award.